ljcarp/learngit/readme.txt

 git was revised.
 git was added.
 Git tracks changes.
 git revise..
-Creating a new branch is quick.
+Creating a new branch is quick AND simple.